-That would have sounded crazy 20 years ago.
+That request would’ve sounded crazy twenty-five years ago.

 “I usually text my mom.”

 “I wonder if the person right next to you, walking up the steps and going into the same classroom, might be someone to say hi to?”

 “I’d never thought of that.”

 Texting can serve as an escape or become a way to avoid intimacy…

 There’s a poignant sadness in seeing a family or a couple, supposedly out for dinner, and all are on their phones.

 Are they uncomfortable?
 Unhappy?
 Is there nothing to talk about?
 Do they not realize that time is a gift?
 Is the game they are playing, or the scores they are checking, that important?